Foundations of Carrollian Geometry: Carrollian Structures

 \subsubsection{Diffeomorphisms}

-We now consider how the Carrollian structure changes under diffeomorphisms of the manifold $\N$.
+Since we have introduced various notations and structures, it is useful to show how the Carrollian structure changes under diffeomorphisms of the manifold $\N$, and in particular under their vertical and horizontal split.
 Under an infinitesimal diffeomorphism, generated by a vector field $\xi^a = f \ell^a + X^b q_b{}^a$ for a function $f(x)$ and a horizontal vector $X=X^a\pa_a=X^A e_A$, the ruled Carrollian objects $(\ell, k, q)$ change as follows:\footnote{In the Carrollian frame, using the discussion around eq. \eqref{Yfin}, these equations become where $2\sD_{(A}X_{B)}=X^Ce_C[q_{AB}]+q_{AC}e_B[X^C]+q_{BC}e_A[X^C]$.
 Here, we anticipated the notation for the horizontal covariant derivative that will be defined in \eqref{hder}.}

 where we have used the notation $\overline{\pa}_a f=q_a{}^b\pa_b f$ -- see \eqref{ol}.

 In this language, the Carrollian diffeomorphisms introduced above satisfy $\cL_\xi \ell \propto \ell$, that is, $\ell[X^A] = 0$.
 This, in the co-moving coordinates, becomes $\pa_0 X^A = 0$.
 Carrollian isometries and conformal Carrollian isometries are then obtained by solving $\cL_\xi q =0$ and $\cL_\xi q \propto q$ plus $\cL_\xi \ell \propto \ell$, respectively.
 The solutions in three dimensions and their connection with the BMS group have already been provided in section \ref{carrman}.